Travelling to Europe After Brexit

 Whatever happens, it is likely more paperwork will need to be checked than has been done recently, so delays are likely.
 You will probably also need to use the non-EU lanes at ports.
 Take advice from your travel operator on how long you should allow for this.

 The EU-style GB badge on a number plate will no longer be valid from 1 January 2021.
-A separate sticker will be required for rear of your car and any towed trailers.
+From late September 2021 a separate UK sticker will be required for rear of your car and any towed trailers.
 Head to the government website for more information.

 Parking with a Blue Badge in the EU

 This government website provides additional information for holders of Blue Badges, which are used by people with disabilities for parking, and the countries in which the scheme is recognised.